10 Best Toilets of 2024: Reviews, Top Picks & Guide

 Prior to 1980, toilets used between 5 and 8 gallons of water with each flush.
-Compare that to today’s average toilet that uses less than two gallons per flush.
+Compare that to today’s average toilet that uses less than 2 gallons per flush.
 But some of the most economical toilets use even less than a gallon of water with each flush.

-You can see how using 0.8 gallons with each flush would use a lot less water than a toilet that used two gallons with each flush.
-The less water your toilet uses with each flush, the more money you’ll ultimately save on your water bill, and the less of an impact you’ll have on the environment at large.
+You can see how using 0.8 gallons with each flush would use less water than a toilet that used 2 gallons with each flush.
+The less water your toilet uses with each flush, the more money you’ll ultimately save on your water bill and the less of an impact you’ll have on the environment at large.

 Flushing economy goes further than just low-consumption flushes.
 What happens when that small bit of water isn’t enough to take down your biggest loads?
-That’s exactly why some toilets let you choose between two flushes, providing a button for a smaller flush for liquids and a larger one for solids that uses a bit more water.
+That’s why some toilets let you choose between two flushes, providing a button for a smaller flush for liquids and a larger one for solids that use a bit more water.

-There’s still more to flushing than just how much water is being used.
+There’s still more to flushing than just how much water is used.
 While that has a major effect on the effectiveness of a flush, it’s not the only factor.
-Some toilets are equipped with special valves that release the water faster.
+Some toilets are equipped with special valves that release water faster.
 This allows a smaller amount of water to move more waste and clean the bowl better.
 In our toilet reviews, we found that the best toilets almost always came with these special valves.

 Everyone hates it when the toilet seat slams.
 It tends to happen at the worst of times, too, like when everyone else is dead-asleep in the middle of the night.
 But with a soft-closing seat, you’ll never have to worry about that again.
 These seats close softly without your help, so they never slam, which is also great with kids in the house since it won’t pinch their little fingers.